 All organizational policies related to data privacy consider the three states of data:

-- Data in use When the data is used actively within an application or by users.
+- Data in Use When the data is used actively within an application or by users.

-- Data in transit When the data is transferred or shared within and outside the network, typically to third-party service providers.
+- Data in Transit When the data is transferred or shared within and outside the network, typically to third-party service providers.

-- Data at rest When the data is stored in a hard drive or any other storage device.
+- Data at Rest When the data is stored in a hard drive or any other storage device.

 In this article, we'll focus on protecting the data at rest.
 Read on to learn some tips and tricks for protecting your data while it's at rest and a bunch of tools that can come in handy.